newscorp-ghfb/NewsKit/docs/CONTRIBUTING.md

 Each feature branch SHOULD be named in the following format:
 `<type>/<scope>-<description>`

-Where __type__ follows the same conventions as the commit messages.
+Where __type__ follows the same conventions as the commit messages (fix, feat, chore, docs,style, refactor, perf, or test).

 The __scope__ field is the (upper case) Jira ticket number for the task being completed.